 Cheap Hotels in St Ives

-Make yourself at home in one of the 6 air-conditioned rooms featuring flat-screen televisions.
+Stay in one of the guestrooms featuring flat-screen televisions.
 Complimentary wireless Internet access is available to keep you connected.
-Private bathrooms with showers feature complimentary toiletries and hair dryers.
-Conveniences include coffee/tea makers, housekeeping is provided daily, and irons/ironing boards can be requested.
+Bathrooms have showers and hair dryers.
+Conveniences include coffee/tea makers, and irons/ironing boards can be requested.

 Tregenna Castle Resort overlooks St Ives and the Cornish coast and is just a 6-minute walk from the beach.
 All of our comfortable bedrooms are ensuite and also feature tea/coffee making facilities and Freeview TV.
 Featured among 72 acres of grounds at Tregenna Castle Resort there is a choice of heated indoor swimming pools, a fitness suite for guests to enjoy, hair and beauty salon offering a range of treatments, an 18-hole golf course and 2 onsite restaurants.
 Wireless internet is free throughout the resort and guests can enjoy free onsite car parking.